 Children are admitted to the Reception class in the September following their 4th birthday.
-Determined by this belone compuls 2011 school age, parents have the right to request that their child's entry be delayed until later in the school year.
+Where a child is below compulsory school age, parents have the right to request that their child's entry be delayed until later in the school year.
 Entry cannot be delayed beyond the beginning of the term after the child's 5th birthday, nor beyond the end of the academic year for which the original application was accepted.
 They may also request that their child attend school on a part-time basis until they reach compulsory school age.
 They should discuss this with the Head Teacher at the earliest opportunity.